Amour Fou (The Sopranos): Synopsis

 Jackie Jr. and his friends Carlo and Dino decide to rob Eugene's poker game, after Ralphie tells them how Tony and Jackie's father gained recognition for a similar heist.
-The dealer, Sunshine, keeps heckling the would-be robbers and is fatally shot by a panicking Jackie.
-In the ensuing firefight, Furio is shot in the thigh and Carlo is killed.
+The dealer, Sunshine, heckles the would-be robbers and is fatally shot by a panicking Jackie.
+In the ensuing firefight, Furio is shot in the thigh, and Carlo is killed.
 Jackie and Dino find that their wheelman, Matush, has fled and left them at the mercy of Christopher and Albert.
-Jackie flees in a carjacked vehicle, abandoning Dino, who is shot dead.
+Jackie carjacks a vehicle and flees, abandoning Dino, who is shot dead.

-Christopher furiously expresses his desire to kill Jackie Jr. Tony forbids it.
-The next morning, Ralphie meets Tony to discuss how to deal with Jackie.
+Christopher furiously expresses his desire to kill Jackie Jr., but Tony forbids it, enraging Christopher.
+The next morning, Ralphie meets with Tony to discuss how to deal with Jackie.
 Tony says Ralphie is responsible, but his advice is ambiguous.
-Ralphie is full of doubt: he blames the late Jackie Sr. for "spoiling" his son and wants to give Jackie a "pass".
-Tony gives Ralphie back the pistol he confiscated from Jackie.
+Ralphie is full of doubt: he blames the late Jackie Sr. for "spoiling" his son and wants to give Jackie a "pass", but Tony vaguely leaves the final decision to Ralph's discretion.
+Tony gives Ralph back the pistol he confiscated from Jackie.
 Ralph embraces Tony and leaves.
 Outside, he pauses, perplexed.
-At home, he tries to comfort Rosalie, who is distraught.
+At home, Ralph, visibly annoyed, tries to comfort Rosalie, who is distraught at her son's disappearance.